iperf3 Development

 # (commit can be simply "Regen.")

-./make_release tag $VERSION # this creates a tag in the local repo
+./make_release tag 3.20 # this creates a tag in the local repo

-6. Stage the tarball (and a file containing the SHA256 hash) to the download site.
-Currently this is located on downloads.es.net in the directory /var/www/html/pub/iperf/.
+1. Stage the tarball (and a file containing the SHA256 hash) to the download site.
+Currently this is located on downloads.es.net (accessed via downloads-mgt.es.net from the ESnet internal network) in the directory /var/www/html/pub/iperf/.

 git push --tags # Push the new tag to the GitHub repo

-14. Update GitHub Releases with the current release notes.
+8. Update GitHub Releases with the current release notes.
 Start from: https://github.com/esnet/iperf/releases/new.
-Remember to properly select the tag from the dropdown menu and drop the artifacts into the GitHub Release.
+Remember to properly select the tag from the dropdown menu.
 Check “Set as the latest release” and (optionally) “Create a discussion for this release”.

 Note: Thunderbird sometimes mangles the PGP-signed release announcement so that it does not verify correctly.
 This could be due to Thunderbird trying to wrap the length of extremely long lines (such as the SHA256 hash).
 Apple Mail and mutt seem to handle this situation correctly.
 Testing the release announcement sending process by sending a copy to oneself first and attempting to verify the signature is highly encouraged.

-17. Update the iperf3 Project News section of the documentation site to announce the new release (see docs/news.rst and docs/conf.py in the source tree) and deploy a new build of the documentation to GitHub Pages.
+13. Update the iperf3 Project News section of the documentation site to announce the new release (see docs/news.rst and docs/conf.py in the source tree).
 Be sure to double-check version numbers and copyright dates.

-18. If an update to the on-line manual page is needed, it can be generated with this sequence of commands (tested on CentOS 7) and import the result into invoking.rst:
+14. If an update to the on-line manual page is needed, it can be generated with this sequence of commands and import the result into invoking.rst:

 TERM=